Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: A Regularized High-Order Model and Algorithm

 Restart schemes stop an algorithm when a criterion is satisfied and then restart the algorithm with a new input.
-Originally studied in the setting of momentum-based methods, restarting has been recognized as an important tool for designing linearly convergent algorithms when the objective function is strongly or uniformly convex~\citep{Nemirovskii-1985-Optimal,Nesterov-2013-Gradient,Ghadimi-2013-Optimal} or has other regularizing structure~\citep{Freund-2018-New,Necoara-2019-Linear,Renegar-2022-Simple}.
-Note that strong monotonicity and the strong Minty condition are generalizations of such regularity conditions.
-Thus, it is natural to consider a restarted version of our method, hoping to achieve linear convergence.
+Originally studied in the setting of momentum-based methods, restarting has been recognized as an important tool for designing linearly convergent algorithms when the objective function is strongly/uniformly convex~\citep{Nemirovski-1985-Optimal,Nesterov-2013-Gradient,Ghadimi-2013-Optimal} or has some other structures~\citep{Freund-2018-New,Necoara-2019-Linear,Renegar-2022-Simple}.
+Note that strong monotonicity is a generalization of such regularity conditions.
+As such, it is natural to consider a restarted version of our method, hoping to achieve linear convergence.
 Accordingly, at each iteration of Algorithm~\ref{Algorithm:restart}, we use $x_{k+1} = \textsf{Perseus}(p, x_k, L, t, \textsf{opt})$ as a subroutine.
 In other words, we simply restart \textsf{Perseus} every $t \geq 1$ iterations and take advantage of average iterates or best iterates to generate $x_{k+1}$ from $x_k$.
 In addition, it is worth mentioning that the choice of $t$ can be specialized to different settings and/or different type of convergence guarantees.
-Indeed, we set $\textsf{opt} = 0$ for the strong monotone setting, $\textsf{opt} = 1$ for the nonmonotone setting satisfying the strong Minty condition and $\textsf{opt} = 2$ to obtain a local convergence guarantee.
+In particular, we set $\textsf{opt} = 0$ for the uniformly monotone setting and $\textsf{opt} = 1$ for the strongly monotone setting.